ErpNetDocs/webclient/commands/buttons.md

 ---
 ## Details

-Use to open a side panel "Details" to show selected fields that describe the current record (e.g. Project, Assigned to User, Customer - any field that belongs to the definition of the object)
+Use to open a side panel "Details" to show selected fields that describe the current record (e.g. Project, Assigned to User, Customer - any field that belongs to the definition of the object).

 ![picture](pictures/details.png)

 ---
 ## Selected

-Appears in the navigators.
-Indicates that a record or several records is marked (selected, focused).
-The number is shown.
+Appears in the navigators immediately after one record (row) is focused.
+Indicates the number of selected records.

 The button has an indicative function - to show how many records are selected, and also is a gateway to the functions "Export to"  *Excel* and *To Data Exchange*.
-If "Export to Excel" is executed, the selection is transformed into an auto-download excel document.
+- If "Export to Excel" is executed, the selection is transformed into an auto-download excel document.
-If 'Export to Data Exchange" is executed, the function creates a record in Exchange/Data Exchange to be executed at a givem time.
+- If 'Export to Data Exchange" is executed, the function creates a record in Exchange/Data Exchange to be executed at a given time.

 ![picture](pictures/selected.png)